 • Recording Secretary and Membership Coordinator – Sue Steinnerd

 • Director – Donna Wagner

-Board meetings are held on the second Wednesday of the month from 1:30 pm to 3:00 pm in the administrative offices at Lindbergh High School.
+Board meetings are held on the second Wednesday of the month from 1:00 pm to 3:00 pm at the Ross A Wagner Historical Center.
 Meetings are open to SCHS members.
 Please contact Stephen Hanpeter to let him know you are coming.
 See Contact page.